OpenBeta/openbeta-tutorials/pandas-101-climbing-map/README.md

-## Pandas 101: Make a simple climbing map
+## Pandas 101 tutorial: Make a simple climbing map

-1. How to load our USA routes dataset into a Pandas dataframe
+1. How to load USA routes dataset into a Pandas dataframe
 2. Create a simple map with GeoPandas

 ### Setup your environment